sdubey472/MastringDevops/Container-orchestration/kubernetes/Readme.md

 - Using file methods
 - Using Kubeadm
 - Using Minikube (Only for learning purpose, its make single node cluster not recommended for production)
-- Using Kops (Basically it's kubernities tools that is supporterd by AWS, Google, Terraform, VMware)
+- Using Kops (Basically it's kubernities tools that is also supporterd by AWS, Google, Terraform, VMware)

 ### Cloud Services that support kubernities